ArchAssault-Project/archassault/newtoolsannounce.md

 * [od1n-git](https://github.com/CoolerVoid/0d1n) - A Web security tool to make fuzzing at HTTP inputs, made in C with libCurl.

+* [google-coredumper](https://code.google.com/p/google-coredumper/) - The coredumper library can be compiled into applications to create core dumps of the running program -- without terminating.

 **Thanks for the most recent requests!**